View the JME/MTR subscription package, which includes the Journal of Management Education.

 [Introduction].
-Provide a brief introduction that establishes a need for this type of exercise and identifies the target usage.
-Include potential course applications and explain for whom the exercise is designed: early undergraduate, late undergraduate, graduate, etc.; traditional, non-traditional, cross-cultural, etc.).
-Note that APA discourages use of the header “Introduction:” the first part of the manuscript is assumed to be the introduction.
+Provide a brief introduction that establishes a need for this type of exercise and identifies potential course applications and the target audience: early undergraduate, late undergraduate, graduate, etc.; traditional, non-traditional, cross-cultural, etc.).
+Note that APA discourages use of the header “Introduction.”
+The first part of the manuscript is assumed to be the introduction.

 Theoretical foundation.
 Establish the theoretical context of the exercise.
 While an extensive literature review is not in line with MTR’s mission, do briefly specify the relevant subject matter literature that the exercise is based upon.
-If space is limited and the background is complex, refer to an appendix that outlines the necessary foundational information.
-Note that most readers will be familiar with both Kolb’s experiential learning theory and Bloom’s taxonomy, so while citing them may be appropriate, there will seldom be need to explain them.
+If space is limited and the background is complex, outline the necessary foundational information in an appendix.
+Note that most readers will be familiar with both Kolb’s experiential learning theory and Bloom’s taxonomy, so while citing them may be appropriate, there will seldom be a need to explain them.

 Learning objectives.
 Specify the learning objectives for the exercise by articulating the expected changes in knowledge, attitude, or skill that are associated with participation in the activity.
-The learning objectives evolve from the introduction and theoretical foundation, and consequently, link the background literature with the steps in the exercise and the focus of the debriefing.
-Learning objectives usually begin with action verbs and are assessable, so that the instructor will be able to determine whether they have been achieved after utilizing the exercise.
+The learning objectives evolve from the introduction and theoretical foundation, and consequently, they link the background literature with the steps in the exercise and the focus of the debriefing.
+The usual format for learning objectives is a sentence stem similar to “After completing the exercise, students will be able to …” followed by bullet point items that begin with action verbs.
+Learning objectives should be assessable, so that the instructor will be able to determine whether they have been achieved after utilizing the exercise.

-- Overview: Explain the flow of the exercise.
-The goal here is to be so clear that the reader can run the exercise after reading the manuscript.
+Instructions for running the exercise.
+Provide details for how to run the exercise by addressing each of the points below.
+The goal here is to be so clear that a novice instructor can run the exercise after reading the manuscript.

-- Logistics: Identify in detail all the logistics of running the exercise, including: preparation (instructor and student), materials needed, any physical setting requirements, total number of participants, team sizes, if appropriate, and timing.
-For timing, include overall timing and the timing of each portion of the exercise, including realistic minimum and maximum lengths for each.
-This information may be formatted in a table.
+- Logistics: Identify in detail all the logistics of running the exercise, including preparation (instructor and student); materials needed; any physical setting requirements; total number of participants; team sizes, if appropriate; and timing.
+For timing, include overall timing and the timing of each portion of the exercise, including realistic minimum and maximum lengths for each step.
+This information is often best formatted in a table.

 Instructions for debriefing the exercise.
 Provide guidelines for debriefing the exercise to draw out the most learning from it in light of the learning objectives.
 Guidelines may include discussion questions, tips for instructors, or other procedures.
 Provide examples of how students commonly respond, suggestions for prompts or techniques to lead students towards the learning objectives when necessary, and suggestions for handling inappropriate student responses.
 Additional related questions and possible reflective post-exercise assignments that are part of debriefing may be placed in appendices.

 Conclusion.
-Complete the manuscript with a general conclusion that connects to theory.
+Complete the manuscript with a general conclusion that connects the exercise to theory.